- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

-I love induction cooking because it is super fast and, let’s face it, cooking in a small space can be a major hassle, so fast is very often good.
+I love an induction cooktop because it is super fast and, let’s face it, cooking in a small space can be a major hassle, so fast is very often good.

-The Duxtop Portable induction 9100MC Cooktop is my favourite induction-style campervan stove/cooktop because it’s affordable and it’s made by SECURA, which has a North American cookware manufacturer with a really good reputation.
+The Duxtop Portable induction 9100MC Induction Cooktop is my favourite induction-style camper van stove/cooktop because it’s affordable and it’s made by SECURA, which has a North American cookware manufacturer with a really good reputation.

 The tradeoff with induction is that, yes, you do need a substantial power source, but this bad boy heats up to around 450F (232C), and it does it quickly.
 You can boil water in just a couple of minutes on something like this.

 In addition to the push-button ignition, I really like the number of temperature and cooking presets (15!) the Duxtop has.
 They aren’t always 100 percent accurate, but it saves you a bit of micromanagement while cooking.